QuartzTeam/Bismuth/README.md

 2. Download the latest `Bismuth.zip` from [Releases](https://github.com/sbrothers7/Bismuth/releases).
 3. Extract into `…/A Dance of Fire and Ice/Mods/`.
 4. Launch and toggle **Bismuth** on in the mods menu.

+If you are using MelonLoader:

+1. Install the UMMCompat plugin.
+2. Extract into `…/A Dance of Fire and Ice/UMMMods/`.

 See [REFERENCE.md](REFERENCE.md) for the developer reference.